-The conduct prohibited by this Policy includes unwelcome conduct, whether verbal, physical or visual, that is based upon an individual's protected status, including but not limited to sex, color, race, ancestry, religion, national origin, age, disability, marital status, veteran's status, citizenship status, sexual orientation, gender-related identity or any other protected group status as defined by law.
+The conduct prohibited by this Policy includes unwelcome conduct, whether verbal, physical or visual, that is based upon an individual's protected status, including but not limited to sex, color, race (which comprises traits associated with race, including, but not limited to hair texture and protective hairstyles such as braids, locks, and twists), ancestry, religion, national origin, age, disability, marital status, veteran's status, citizenship status, sexual orientation, gender-related identity, or any other protected group status as defined by law.
 The College will not tolerate harassing conduct that affects tangible job benefits or educational development, that interferes unreasonably with an individual's work or educational performance, or that creates an intimidating, hostile or offensive working or learning environment.
 Such harassment may include, for example, jokes or epithets about another person's protected status, or teasing or practical jokes directed at a person based upon his or her protected status.